Lzduque/personal-stylist-api/README.md

 ### Response

-This API will respond with an Capsule Wardrobe for display purposes.
+This API will respond with an Capsule Wardrobe for display purposes as a JSON.
 All pieces will be grouped into types, thei quantities will be displayed, as well as their suggested colors:

 ```
 [